 Many people also use a convenient pen-like this Molotow one and that might be a great option for you as well.
 Note that the Molotow pen is available in 2mm or 4mm tips.

-How can you remove masking fluid without damaging the paper?
+How do you get masking fluid off watercolor paper?

 A very good question!!
 Try not pull the dried masking fluid up (like in the photo) but instead use your finger tips or an eraser to gently rub the masking off in a circular motion.
 Many companies also sell a rubber pick up tool- like in this one.